natepage/easy-html-element/doc/parent.md

 ##Parent

 Elements parent is defined under the `parent` key.
 It can be another element name or an [dynamic element](dynamic_elements.md).
 An element can only have one parent which will frame it.
-But if you want to define the parent in relation to a particular case you can do it with a [parameter](parameters.md).

 ```php
 $map = array(